 Seniority level (Also available in LinkedIn Premium)

-Sales and Marketing, good news: Working together on LinkedIn campaigns is easier than ever before, thanks a new integration between Sales Navigator and Campaign Manager.
+Sales and Marketing, good news: Working together on LinkedIn campaigns is easier than ever before, thanks to an integration between Sales Navigator and Campaign Manager.

 Like before, marketers are responsible for ad creative, budget, and timeline.
 Yet now, they can target the leads and accounts their sales reps are pursuing — meaning your messaging and value prop will be top-of-mind when you're engaging with potential customers.

 Marketing can even take advantage of lookalike modeling, so they can find and market to users similar to existing prospects and customers.

 Salespeople can see exactly how their prospects are engaging with marketing content and will even get alerts when a saved account has read, liked, or shared their company's sponsored content.